ooduola/MyLearnings/week_notes/Week2.md

 *Tuesday 19th May 2020*
  - GOAL: Improve my TDD Process with one object
  - PLAN: Tackcle dice_app exercise.
 Make a start on checkout exercise.
  - OUTCOME: completed [dice_app](https://github.com/ooduola/dice_app) exercise.
-Reached user story 3.
+Reached user story 3 on simple checkout.

  *Wednesday 20th May 2020*
  - GOAL: Break one class into two classes that work together.
+Improve TDD process using domain diagram model
  - PLAN: Complete simple checkout exercise.
+Attend process workshop.
- - OUTCOME:
+ - OUTCOME: Got to user story 3.
+Successfully pairred in process work shop and got feedback.

  *Thursday 21st May 2020*
- - GOAL:
+ - GOAL: Understand the concept of Mocks and Doubles.
+Improve TDD process with a focus on multiple objects
- - PLAN:
+ - PLAN: complete simple checkout exercise and get feedback from coaches.
+Read material on mocks & double.
- - OUTCOME:
+ - OUTCOME: Implemented mocks/doubles to successfully complete step 14 of oystercard challenge.

  *Friday 22nd May 2020*
  - GOAL: